 Black cabs in LondonIt is a little known fact perhaps that all London black cabs are wheelchair accessible, and taxi drivers are generally helpful with assisting.

 National Parks in the UKVisiting one of the many National Parks is a perfect opportunity to enjoy the great outdoors and the best of British countryside and scenery.
 Read good information for all the parks.

-Holidays with careIf you require care and support whilst taking a break, Richmond Retreats is one of our recommended partner companies, and they will provide peace of mind, in purpose built accommodation with trained staff in beautiful surroundings in rural locations in Northampton, Oxfordshire and the Cotswolds.
+Holidays with careIf you require care and support whilst taking a break, our recommended partner companies will provide peace of mind.

 Holidays OverseasIt sounds obvious but always ensure you have discussed your individual mobility and medical circumstances with the tour operator, airline and accommodation provider.
 And we recommend that you provide all details in writing too.
 Make sure that you are careful to specify if something is essential for your holiday rather than a request which cannot be guaranteed.
 The ABTA checklist will help you have the information needed.

 Overseas holidays you can rely onOne of the Silver Travel Advisor recommended partners is Enable Holidays who are specialists in this field, and audit all the hotels they use for suitability for those in wheelchairs, slow walkers and people with limited mobility.
 They can offer help with adapted airport transfers too.